 Why study law at Queen Mary?

-The School of Law at Queen Mary is ranked 5th in the UK by the Guardian University Guide 2017.
+In 2018 we were ranked 34th best university in the world by QS World University Rankings by Subject 2018.
 Our students are also happy with us, giving an overall satisfaction rating of 91 per cent in the most recent National Student Survey.

 Law Student Societies

 Alongside our degree programmes students can take advantage of the large number of student run law societies and get involved with departmental events and networking opportunities through becoming a student ambassador.